 HashSet

-Constructors of HashCode
+Constructors of HashSet

-- Users can provide initial capacity and load factors based on their requirements.
+Users can provide initial capacity and load factors based on their requirements.- n--> int type specifies initial capacity.

 - f--> float type specifies load factor.